ribarrag/Data_visualizations/Final_PartI.md

      height="500">
 </div>

-The favorite apps for kids have been almost the same for the past years, with
+The favorite apps for kids have been almost the same for the past years: TikTok, Instagram, Snapchat.
+It is suprinsing the jump ion average time spent by a child on Tiktok, from 44 minutes per day in

 <div style="text-align: center;">
 <img src="images_project/SM RIG 8.jpg" alt="Average daily time spent by chidren in the U.S. over time (2019-2021), minutes" width="600"